lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 # Metadata Are Value Witnesses

 Huh, I went off on a bit of a tangent there, huh?
 No of course not!
 Read the title of this section! *Metadata are just Value Witnesses*.
 The Metadata for `dyn Trait` is *literally* just a Value Witness Table with `Trait`'s methods stapled to the end!
-Slices don't need to go so hardcore, so we just need a Value Witness Length (usize).
+Slices don't need that much, so we just need a Value Witness Length (usize).

-But crucially, these polymorphic generics are *WAY* tamer than full-on polymorphic function pointers.
-The whole "generating Value Witness Tables at runtime" goes completely away and you can indeed generate all your Metadata (Value Witnesses) ahead of time, which is...
+Crucially, these polymorphic generics are *WAY* tamer than full-on polymorphic function pointers.
+The whole "generating Value Witness Tables at runtime" thing goes completely away and you can indeed generate all your Metadata (Value Witnesses) ahead of time, which is...
 A Lot More Tractable!

 Now with that established, we can return to our hairy questions about Multiple Metadata.
 What *does* `&[dyn Trait]` *mean*?
 It means this: